sbutler2901/Bitflask/docs/architecture.md

 - NetworkService creates ClientHandlingServices
 - ClientHandlingServices dispatch to CommandProcessingService
-    - ServerCommandProcessingDispatcher can be used to submit commands for processing
+    - ServerCommandDispatcher can be used to submit commands for processing
 - CommandProcessingService dispatches to StorageService
-    - StorageCommandProcessingDispatcher can be used to submit commands for processing
+    - StorageCommandDispatcher can be used to submit commands for processing